Red Velvet Smoothie | Anti-Inflammatory Red Beet Smoothie

 So, there’s nothing better than that break in heat from the summer and smelling fall in the air, and when it comes to easy, yummy, FAST meals, you can’t beat a smoothie.

-Want the free printable PDF guide to learn how to Fall Freestyle Meal Prep with NO PLAN for crazy busy fall weeks?
-Grab the free GUIDE and get a discount on the FALL ANTI-INFLAMMATORY MEAL PLANNING KIT!
-Get it before the discount goes away! 👇👇👇
+Want the free printable PDF guide to learn how to do Fall Anti-Inflammatory Meal Prep for crazy busy fall weeks?
+Grab the free GUIDE by clicking the image below! πŸ‘‡πŸ‘‡πŸ‘‡

 And here’s how you make it…